Diarrhea

 Definition

 Everyone occasionally has diarrhea — loose, watery and more-frequent bowel movements.
 You might also have abdominal cramps and produce a greater volume of stool.
-Diarrhea varies in specific symptoms, severity and duration.
+The duration of diarrhea symptoms can provide a clue to the underlying cause.

-Acute diarrhea, which lasts from two days to two weeks, is typically caused by a bacterial, viral or parasitic infection of some sort.
+Acute diarrhea lasts from 2 days to 2 weeks.
+Persistent diarrhea lasts 2 to 4 weeks.
+Acute and persistent diarrhea are typically caused by a bacterial, viral or parasitic infection of some sort.

 Causes